wang-mengdi/wang-mengdi.github.io/index.md

 </div>

 ## About Me
-I am a PhD student at Georgia Tech in the School of Interactive Computing, majoring in Computer Science with a research focus on physics-based simulation, advised by Prof. [Bo Zhu](https://faculty.cc.gatech.edu/~bozhu/).
+I am a PhD candidate at Georgia Tech in the School of Interactive Computing, majoring in Computer Science with a research focus on physics-based simulation, advised by Prof. [Bo Zhu](https://faculty.cc.gatech.edu/~bozhu/).
 I received my Bachelor degree of Computer Science at Peking University in 2020, advised by Prof. [Baoquan Chen](https://cfcs.pku.edu.cn/baoquan/).

 My overarching research goal is to empower diverse fields such as scientific discovery, video generation AI, and game visual effects through high-performance, large-scale GPU-based physical simulations.
 To this end, my work involves the development of novel numerical algorithms for simulating both large-scale physical phenomena on GPUs and complex geometric fluids, leading to multiple publications at top venues including SIGGRAPH and the Journal of Computational Physics (JCP).